GrayShade/odin-restaurant-page/README.md

 ## Custom NPM Script commands

+- `npm run dev`: Compiles the project in development mode using Webpack.
+- `npm run checkout-and-merge`: to change branch and sync your changes from main so that you’re ready to deploy.
 - `npm run build`: Compiles the project in production mode using Webpack.
-- `npm run dev`: Compiles the project in development mode using Webpack.
+- `npm run commit` Add output directory & commit changes to git.
 - `npm run deploy`: Deploy the project on github pages.

 ## Thoughts